313: Earth vs. the Spider

 On “Dialing for Dollars,” a segment popular on local TV shows during the 1960s and 1970s, the TV host would announce “the count and the amount,” call a random number, and ask if they knew a preselected number (the count) that had been announced on the show; if the person had been watching faithfully, they would win the amount as a cash prize.

 Hello, Frank Sinatra Jr. residence.
 Can I help you?

 Frank Sinatra Jr. is the son of the famous crooner by his first wife, Nancy Barbato.
 He too is a singer, but he has always been overshadowed by his famous dad.
 In 1963, at the age of 19, Sinatra the Younger was kidnapped and released two days later after a ransom was paid.

-Mammy, Mammy, you know I love you.
-It’s your little boy.
+Mammy, Mammy, how I love you. –It’s your little boy.

 An imitation of singer/actor Al Jolson’s signature song, “My Mammy,” which he performed at the end of the first “talkie,” the 1927 film The Jazz Singer.
 Jolson, a white man, would perform the song on bended knee and in blackface (black makeup to make him appear African-American, which was not considered racist by general audiences at the time).